agricolamz/lingglosses/docs/index.md

 # Introduction

 Abbreviation list is obligatory part of linguistic articles that nobody reads.
-This lists contains definitions of abbreviations used in the article (e. g. corpora names or sign language names), but also a list of linguistic glosses --- abbreviations used in linguistic interlinear examples.
+These lists contain definitions of abbreviations used in the article (e. g. corpora names or sign language names), but also a list of linguistic glosses --- abbreviations used in linguistic interlinear examples.
 There is a standardized list of glossing rules [@comrie08] which ends with a list of 84 standard abbreviations.
 Much bigger list is present on the [Wikipedia page](https://en.wikipedia.org/wiki/List_of_glossing_abbreviations).
-However researchers can deviate from this list and provide their own abbreviations.
+However researchers can deviate from those lists and provide their own abbreviations.

 The worst abbreviation list that I have found in a published article make it clear that there is a room for improvement: